 Warning!
 Pay heed before you proceed!
 To clobber a file means to unlink it from your file system.
-When you clobber a file it is lost and there is virtually no chance you will recover its contents.
-There is no undelete facility as you might find on other computing systems you have used.
+When you clobber a file it is lost and there is virtually

-If you remove a file it is clobbered, and there is no way to get it back.
+If you remove a file it is clobbered, and there is no way to get it back without an infinitude of horrid hassle.
 If you copy or rename onto an existing file, that file is clobbered, and it is gone forever.
 Always check to see if the file name you are copying or moving to is unoccupied!
-When in doubt, do an ls to look before you leap.
+When in doubt, do an 1s to look before you leap.
 All three of these commands have an option -i, which warns you before clobbering a file.
 Using this is a smart precaution.